Owner of SUV which caused explosives scare near Ambani's house found dead | Law-Order

 Hiren Mansukh, owner of the vehicle with explosives which had been found parked near industrialist Mukesh Ambani's residence last week, was found dead in a creek in neighboring Thane on Friday, police said.

+In another twist in the case, Maharashtra Home Minister Anil Deshmukh said the deceased was not the real owner of the vehicle.

-Mansukh, around 45 years old, had gone missing on Thursday night.
+Mansukh, around 45 years old, went missing on Thursday night as per his family.
 The body was found on the banks of the creek along the Mumbra Reti Bunder road, a senior official of Thane Police said.

 Mansukh's Scorpio with gelatin sticks inside was found near `Antilia', Ambani's multi-storey residence in South Mumbai, on February 25.
 Police had said it had been stolen from Airoli-Mulund Bridge on February 18.